 The Last Frontier Men's Club, has campouts, movie nights, dining out, seasonal theme parties and contest including Mr Bear Alaska, and Mr Leather Alaska.
 Food is provided at most events.
 One regular night is every first Wednesdays at Mad Myrna’s, for fun with half-naked men.

+In November 2014, Alaska legalized the production, sale and use of marijuana by adults 21 years of age or older - see Potguide/Alaska for details.
 Alaska Cannabis Club members have access to the private Clubhouse in downtown Anchorage and consume cannabis freely; also to cannabis-themed education courses and recreational events along with the Clubhouse dispensary.

 For map locations and website links to the businesses below, and more, see our gay Anchorage listings pages.